cboyden/ucb_cas/README.txt

 CAS Configuration at admin/user/cas:

+  *Add CAS Link to Login Forms*

+    The option "Make CAS login default on login forms" has been set by this module.
+If you have the User Login block enabled, non-logged in users wil only have the option to login via CalNet (CAS).

+    If either of the other two options are selected, non-authenticated users will see the option to login using Drupal's standard authentication (username and password text inputs boxes).
+The best practice for UC Berekely sites is to not present users with both CalNet and Drupal's standard authentication as login options.
+(See the IMPORTANT note below for more on this.)

   *Inital login destination* and *Logout destination*

      You may want to customize these.
 Feel free...

   *Users cannont change password*

      Unchecking this is very likely to cause confusion.
 Users should change their passwords via CalNet.
 See *Change password URL* further down.

   *Drupal Login Invitation*

      This setting is blank because it can cause confusion.
 It adds a link to your login block allowing users to login using Drupal's stadandard authentication instead of CalNet.
-	  It's best to require ALL of your users to login via CAS and not to give them the option of using Drupal's authentication.
+It's best to require ALL of your users to login via CAS and not to give them the option of nusing Drupal's authentication.
 If you need to allow people who don't have a CalNet ID to login to your site, you can add a value like "Non-UCB people login here" to this text box.

      IMPORTANT: If you allow standard Drupal authentication to your site you MUST run your site at an https URL.
-Failure to do so is a significant security risk yielding multiple vulnerabilities.
+Failure to do so is a significant security risk yielding multiple
+     vulnerabilities.
 For example, anyone logging into your site from a public wireless network can easily have their password stolen.

-	  (There is a module in the works to facilitate using both CAS and standard Drupal authentication on a site.
+     (There is a module in the works to facilitte using both CAS and standard Drupal authentication on a site.
 Email ist-drupal@lists.berkeley.edu for more information.)

 Cas Attributes configuration (admin/user/cas/attributes)